Table of Contents

 In addition to heavy drinking, alcohol abuse can also trigger cravings, where the need for a drink is overpowering.
 In the pursuit to fulfill that craving, you start to neglect other areas of your life because you are focused on alcohol.
 The more you drink, the more you start to lose control and you are unable to cut yourself off.
 You are growing more tolerant to alcohol, which means you are likely to start abusing it to get the numbing effect you crave.
 You also have become dependent on alcohol, even to the point where you can feel withdrawal symptoms when you aren’t drinking.
 Eventually, you are spending the majority of your day drinking, or recovering from your last bender and planning the next one.
 You withdraw from relationships, engage in risky behavior, and lose interest in your favorite hobbies or pastimes.

-Alcohol can appear to be a particularly inviting solution to the problem of social anxiety because it is not a stimulant like some illicit drugs; it mellows you out, thus dulling any feeling of anxiety.
+Alcohol can appear to be a particularly inviting solution to the problem of social anxiety because alcohol is not a stimulant like some illicit drugs; it mellows you out, thus dulling any feeling of anxiety.

 Additionally, alcohol is readily available and easy to procure.
 It also doesn’t help that alcohol often is a part of social functions—if you are anxious entering a party, you may be tempted to visit the open bar or grab a drink from the hostess.
 To stifle the anxiety so it doesn’t come back, one drink may lead to another, and another, and another.

 If you are struggling with both social anxiety and alcohol abuse, you know this is not the way that you want to live.
 This combination is referred to as co-occurring disorders and calls for specific dual-diagnosis treatment.
 You will want to find a rehabilitation program that specializes in this type of treatment.